 Computer-assisted qualitative data analysis consists of various consecutive phases, which are on the most general level: preparing data and creating a project file, coding the data, using the software to sort and structure the data and querying the data with the aim of discovering patterns and relations.
 The emphasis on coding will be different depending on the chosen methodological approach.
 The logic of the software, though, is built around coding.
 None of the analysis tools for querying the data can be used without you having coded the data.
 In coding the data, you describe what is in the data.
 These might be people, artifacts, organizations, emotions, attitudes, actions, strategies, consequences of actions, contextual factors and the like.
 Depending on the chosen methodological approach, this may mean that you are tagging the data at a nominal level or that you are developing code labels based on a more detailed interpretation of data segments.
 Once the data are coded and a code system is developed, it can be interrogated.
 Both phases are presented below and described in more detail in the book ” Qualitative Data Analysis With ATLAS.ti.”

-The aim of descriptive-level analysis is to explore the data, to read or to look through them and to notice interesting things that you begin to collect during first-stage coding (cf Saldana, 2015).
-This requires reading transcripts, field notes, documents, reports, newspaper articles, etc., viewing video material or images or listening to audio files.
+The descriptive level analysis aims to explore the data, read or look through them, and notice interesting things that you begin to collect during first-stage coding (cf Saldana, 2015).
+This requires reading transcripts, field notes, documents, reports, newspaper articles, etc., viewing video material or images, or listening to audio files.
 Generating word clouds and word lists in ATLAS.ti may be a starting point when you have lots of data.
-To capture the interesting things that you notice, you may write down notes, mark the segments you find interesting, write comments or, as is most common, attach labels (= coding).
-These labels are referred to as ‘codes’ in the software, for historic reasons.
-You may also think of them as ‘tags’.
+To capture the interesting things that you notice, you may write down notes, mark the segments you find interesting, write comments, or, as is most common, attach labels (= coding).
+For historical reasons, these labels are referred to as ‘codes’ in the software.
+You may also think of them as ‘tags.’
 At this point in the analysis process, the labels can be descriptive or already conceptual, lower- or higher-order.
 Developing codes and a code system is a process, and the labels you create at this stage of the analysis process are likely to change.
-Thus, you do not have to worry too much whether a label is right or wrong.
+Thus, you do not have to worry about whether a label is right or wrong.
 Reading further, you will very likely notice a few things that are like others you have noticed before.
-If they fit under a label that you already have, you apply it again.
-If an issue is similar but does not quite fit a tag that you already have, renaming it may allow you to subsume the data segments.
+If they fit under a label you already have, you apply it again.
+If an issue is similar but does not quite fit a tag you already have, renaming it may allow you to subsume the data segments.

 The labels do not have to be perfect yet.
 You can continue to collect more similar data segments and later, when you review them, it will be easier to think of better and more fitting labels to cover the substance of the material you have collected.
 The intellectual work that you do at this stage is the same as described in the past for manual ways of analysis.
 As Strauss and Corbin wrote in 1998: